rodelesca/plIndigoProject/README.md

 The student will input their course (e.g. 1CpE, 1ME), and the student will have an option to view their schedule, units, professors, and designated rooms.

 MEMBERS:
-Jan Rodel Escareses
+Jan Rodel Escareses,
-Angelo Gonzales
+Angelo Gonzales,
 Donn Abejero